Tsaengso/content-ops-starter/content/pages/pricing.md

         self:
           textAlign: center
       type: TitleBlock
+    subtitle: >-
-    subtitle: All of our packages are tailored to you
+      All of our consultations are tailored to your needs, no two consultations are the same!
     plans:
       - title: Small Business
         price: $200